 I’ve never personally crossed paths with another handy woman crazy enough to build and landscape her own backyard.
 I used to be able to bench press patio stones with the best of them, but not now.
 I will likely never, ever again undertake such a strenuous project.
 NEVER.
-But then again….. maybe landscaping is like giving birth.
+But then again….. maybe creating a backyard oasis is like giving birth.
 You might swear you’ll never do it again, but then you soon forget the pain; especially as you see your creation grow and take shape.

 We divided the work into four phases:

 - Hardscape and Softscape; set pavers, fill in with polymeric sand, plant garden and install rock garden;